 A few years ago, I made a huge mistake of opting for a single hosting package for multiple blogs.

 I look back at it as a highly unprofessional approach.
-It didn’t do any good, rather made me suffer from crowding, cluttering and lack or management.
+It didn’t do any good, rather it made me suffer from crowding, cluttering and lack of management.

 Look after your potentially successful blogs as soon as they start making money